-- 7. Create a new calculated field using the name and the expression: Comm: TotalRev.08 - Open the Property Sheet for the new calculated field and set the Format to Currency and use Commission as the Caption. - 9.
+- 7. Use the name and expression Comm:TotalRev.08 to create a calculated field. - Open the Property Sheet for the new calculated field and set the Format to Currency and use Commission as the Caption. - 9.
 Run the query and review the results. - 10.
 Close the query, saving the changes, and then close the database.